About

 Who should build on MUD?

-Anyone looking to push the limits of what can be done onchain today.
+Anyone looking to build autonomous worlds and push the limits of what can be done onchain today.

 Who’s building on MUD today?